Fajardo © Kyle Hawton

 the town's Puerto del Rey Marina, the largest marina in the

-away from town, there are also several uninhabited small islets
+minutes away from town, there are also several uninhabited small

-just offshore, surrounded by coral reefs and the neighbouring
+islets just offshore, surrounded by coral reefs.
+The neighbouring

-islands of Vieques and Culebra connected by ferry and air charters.
+islands of Vieques and Culebra are reached via ferry and air

-Fajardo is thus in striking distance of a variety of water sports
+charters, with Fajardo in striking distance of a variety of

-attractions, but it serves as an accommodation centre for this
+way of attractions, but it serves as an accommodation centre for

 holidaymakers thanks to the presence of the luxurious Wyndham El